 - Metal Head: He is a huge fan of heavy metal and hard rock occasionally name checking them in a video.
 He especially seems to like AC/DC.
+He very often wears metal band T-shirts when not in character.
 In Mailbag #3 he is wearing a Led Zeppelin hat and in the You Know What's Bullshit episode on iTunes, his music library consists mostly of hard rock and heavy metal bands.
 He even started a series podcasts called "Audio Slaughter" with his wife.
 He talks a great deal about his longtime love for heavy metal, particularly in the episodes on Metallica and Black Sabbath.
 In his "'Making of An Angry Video Game Nerd Episode" video, he mentions that one time, while editing an exceptionally difficult and time-consuming project, he managed to listen to the entire Iron Maiden discography.
 He's also mentioned in several videos that he likes the cult British Doom Metal band Witchfinder General, who no doubt recieved much more attention thanks to this.

 - Mondegreen: Invoked: In the second part of the Teenage Mutant Ninja Turtles (1987) retrospective, he plays various clips and thinks the characters are swearing.

 - My Car Hates Me: One of his choices for the Top 10 Worst Movie Cliches (specifically, when the car doesn't start).